Help Pay for Your Education with Grants

 Federal, state or local grant funds generally do not have to be repaid

 Pell Grants are awarded to help undergraduates (students who have not earned a Bachelor or Professional Degree) pay for their education after high school.
 For many students, these grants provide a "foundation" of financial aid to which aid from other federal and non-federal sources may be added.
 Grants generally do not have to be repaid.
-Awards may range up to $7,395 during the 2023-24 academic year.
+Awards may range up to $7,395 during the 2024-25 academic year.
 See Federal Pell Grants

-Federal Pell Grants are paid based on your Enrollment Level and your EFC.
-Basecamp will show an award based on Full time enrollment.
-If you are less than full time you will be paid for a prorated amount of your Pell grant.
-Each student's situation will be different so please contact Financial Aid for clarification on your specific situation.
+Federal Pell Grants are paid based on the amount of credits you are enrolled in during the semester and your SAI.
+Basecamp will show an award based on Full time enrollment which is considered 12 or more credits in a semester.
+If you are less than 12 credits you will be paid for a prorated amount of your Pell grant.

 Federal Pell Grants usually are awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree.